vele616/monorepo/packages/jobboard/website/content/jobs/wordpress-technical-support-specialist-strategy11-NGmDC.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/strategy11"
 companyWebsite: "https://strategy11.bamboohr.com/jobs/"
-summary: "To apply as a wordpress technical support specialist at Strategy11, you preferably need to have experience building or supporting these is a huge plus."
+summary: "To apply as a Wordpress Technical Support Specialist at Strategy11, you preferably need to have working knowledge of WordPress, WordPress Plugins, and WordPress themes."
 summaryBackup: "To apply as a wordpress technical support specialist at Strategy11, you preferably need to have some knowledge of: #wordpress, #javascript, #css."
 featured: 12
 ---